A. Introduction to Paul's letter to the Ephesians.

 b.
 Who has blessed us: This blessing is ours.
 God's resources are there for us always.
 This speaks of an attitude of certainty and assurance.

 ii.
-The “us” includes both Jews and Gentiles in the church at Ephesus and beyond.
+The "us" includes both Jews and Gentiles in the church at Ephesus and beyond.
 It was important to point out that these blessings are for both Jewish and Gentile believers.
-First century Jews had a strong sense of being blessed, called and predestined - Paul shows that these things are now given to Christians, be they Jew or Gentile.
+First century Jews had a strong sense of being blessed, called, and predestined.
+Paul showed that these things are now given to Christians, be they Jew or Gentile.

 c.
 With every spiritual blessing in the heavenly places in Christ: This describes both the kind of blessings and the location of those blessings.
 These are spiritual blessings, which are far better than material blessings.
 These blessings are ours in the heavenly places in Christ, they are higher, better, and more secure than earthly blessings.

 i.
 "Our thanks are due to God for all temporal blessings; they are more than we deserve.
 But our thanks ought to go to God in thunders of hallelujahs for spiritual blessings.
 A new heart is better than a new coat.
 To feed on Christ is better than to have the best earthly food.
 To be an heir of God is better than being the heir of the greatest nobleman.
 To have God for our portion is blessed, infinitely more blessed than to own broad acres of land.
 God hath blessed us with spiritual blessings.
 These are the rarest, the richest, the most enduring of all blessings; they are priceless in value."
 (Spurgeon)

 ii.
 If we have no appreciation for spiritual blessing, then we live at the level of animals.
 Animals live only to eat, sleep, entertain themselves, and to reproduce.
 We are made in the image of God and He has something much higher for us, yet many choose to live at the level of animals.
 God wants us know every spiritual blessing in the heavenly places in Christ.

 iii.
 We also note that this includes every spiritual blessing.